 The Wellcome Trust Bloomsbury Centre for Global Health Research was established in 1995 as the Bloomsbury Centre for Clinical Tropical Medicine, a partnership between the London School of Hygiene & Tropical Medicine (LSHTM) and the Institute of Child Health at University College London (UCL).
 It was later joined by Barts and the London School of Medicine and Dentistry at Queen Mary University London, the Institute of Psychiatry at King’s College London, and St George’s University London.

-Since 1995 we have been awarded 52 clinical fellowships by the Wellcome Trust (24 training fellowships, 12 intermediate fellowships, 15 senior fellowships and 1 principal research fellowship).
 In 2007 LSHTM was awarded a Wellcome Trust Clinical PhD Programme in International Health, comprising three fellowships per year for six years.
-We have recruited an additional 18 outstanding young clinicians to this programme, who are doing their research in 7 countries in Asia and Africa.
-The Centre currently supports a total of 35 clinical fellows, based in 22 institutions in 15 countries (see maps).
+We recruited an additional 18 outstanding young clinicians to this programme, who undertook their research in 7 countries in Asia and Africa.

 The Bloomsbury Centre has supported many outstanding clinical scientists who have made a major contribution to improving health worldwide.
-Since 2009 our fellows have published 974 peer-reviewed papers, including 2 in Nature, 39 in the Lancet, 34 in PLoS Medicine, 34 in Clinical Infectious Diseases, 22 in the Journal of Infectious Diseases, and 41 in AIDS.
-Many of these have already influenced policy and practice.
+Since 2009 our fellows have published many peer-reviewed papers, in Nature, the Lancet, PLoS Medicine, Clinical Infectious Diseases, the Journal of Infectious Diseases, and AIDS.
+Many of these have influenced policy and practice.